Van Halen, Billy Joel Headline New Aussie Stone Fest

 Single day tickets for Stone start at Australian $179 ($184) and rise up the scale to Australian $429 ($442) for the two-day “platinum zone” package.
 For an extra Australian $30 ($31), organizers are offering a “Stone Run” package which includes a shirt and a DVD of the 1974 biker film “Stone,” which gives the event its name.

 The news of the festival itself came as a surprise, and it dropped on a Sunday.
 Australia’s festivals market is already crowded, even saturated.
 Though it hasn’t deterred a handful of new arrivals from testing the waters this season.
 All Tomorrows Parties brought its sister two-day I’ll Be Your Mirror event to Melbourne for the first time this weekend, while Nas has unveiled a new hip hop show, Australian Movement Festival.
-Stone Music Festival’s late April slot means it arrives outside Australia’s busy summer period.
+Stone Music Festival’s late April slot means the show arrives outside Australia’s busy summer period.